 - Students must take four semesters of a second language.
 They may place out of lower-level courses but must take at least one language course at the appropriate level during their undergraduate career at Notre Dame. - Students must spend at least 6 weeks in 1 or more immersive, cross-cultural experience(s).
 Qualifying experiences include study abroad and international research as well as internships and service learning work, both locally and abroad.

-For more information, please contact Denise A. Ayo at dayo@nd.edu.
+For more information, please reach out to keough-undergrad@nd.edu.

 Asian Studies